appserver-io/appserver/_docs/persistence-container.md

 permalink: /get-started/documentation/persistence-container.html
 ---

-In addition to the `Servlet-Engine`, the Persistence-Container is one of the main services appserver.io provides.
+In addition to the `Servlet-Engine`, the Persistence Container is one of the main services appserver.io provides.
 The name `Persistence-Container` might lead to some misunderstanding, as many people think that it mostly refers to database persistence.
 In Java, there are EJB-Containers that provide a broad set of functionalities like [Bean- or Container-Managed-Persistence](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), whereas appserver.io only provides a small subset of the functionality similar to platforms like [Wildfly](http://en.wikipedia.org/wiki/WildFly).
 In the following, the possibilities of the `Persistence-Container` and its usage for writing enterprise-ready applications, are described in detail.

 ## Persistence-Container Options